Dawn Brancheau: Death

 On February 24, 2010, Brancheau performed a "Dine with Shamu" show with Tilikum, the largest orca at SeaWorld Orlando.
 In this setting, guests ate at an open-air restaurant while watching the performance poolside as the orca performed and was fed.
-As part of the end-of-show routine, she was at the edge of the pool rubbing Tilikum's head, and was lying next to him on a slide-out when she was pulled into the water by either her left arm or her hair.
+As part of the end-of-show routine, she was at the edge of the pool rubbing Tilikum's head, and was lying next to him on a slide-out when she suddenly yelped "Ouch" and was pulled into the water by either her left forearm or her ponytail.
 The incident was caught on film; some witnesses reported seeing Tilikum grab Brancheau by the ponytail or shoulder.
 Additionally, at least a dozen patrons witnessed Brancheau in the water with Tilikum.
 The orca's moves seem to have been very quick as he pulled her underwater and drowned her.
 Employees used nets and threw food in the water in an attempt to distract him.
 While moving from pool to pool in the complex, they eventually directed Tilikum to a smaller, medical pool, where it would be easier to calm him down.
 After approximately 45 minutes, Tilikum released Brancheau's body.

 The autopsy report said that Brancheau died from drowning and blunt force trauma.
 Her spinal cord was severed, and she had sustained fractures to her jawbone, ribs, and a cervical vertebra.
 Her scalp was completely torn off from her head, her left arm was torn off and her left knee had been dislocated.

 Brancheau was buried at Holy Sepulchre Cemetery in Worth Township, Cook County, Illinois.